jonathanregan58/SauceDemoInosoft/README.md

 @successfulladditemtoppageasstandarduser

+*This is positive

 Recording of the execution of the test case above: https://drive.google.com/file/d/1V09Zfq3SbzjFND-t8-73xmThH1MgJ4Bu/view?usp=drive_link

 @successfulladditemtoppageasstandarduser -> @successfullremoveitemtoppageasstandarduser

+*This is positive

 Recording of the execution of the test case above: https://drive.google.com/file/d/1GQ5VZch7zPt9EbTjCK7nx6u-pohOwlm7/view?usp=drive_link

 @successfulladditemtoppageasstandarduser -> @successfulladdotheritemtoppageasstandarduser

+*This is positive

 Recording of the execution of the test case above: https://drive.google.com/file/d/1i26hdPqDLnxlDqZ7J5gXL-HDd1eBnDQx/view?usp=drive_link